Z80-Retro/2063-Z80-cpm/README.md

 A discussion of how to partition an SD card for the Retro! board can be found in [./README-SD.md](./README-SD.md)

+Be sure to also read the details on [how to install filesystems onto your SD card](./filesystem/README.md).

 ## Boot a Hello World! app from the SD card

 See the code in [./hello](./hello) to create a program that will load and run from the SD card.